-Perhaps you’d love to make a change and start working your way from under credit card debt, your auto loan, or your mortgage, but you’re living paycheck to paycheck and just don’t see where that extra money is going to come from to pay everything off.
+Perhaps you’d love to make a change and start working your way from under credit card debt, student loan debt, your auto loan, or your mortgage, but you’re living paycheck to paycheck and just don’t see where that extra money is going to come from to pay everything off.
 You may feel overwhelmed and feel like it’s just easier to continue living how you’re living rather than make any change since it’s not likely to make a difference.

 But that’s not true!